Once Again, Fitbit Takes Down Guidance

 Takeaway

-With roughly 244 million fully diluted shares outstanding, as of Friday's closing price, Fitbit had a market capitalization of $1.75 billion.
+With roughly 244 million fully diluted shares outstanding as of Friday's closing price, Fitbit had a market capitalization of $1.75 billion.
 Given this morning's news, we know the stock will be down today, but it will be interesting to see by how much.
 We really need to learn the true extent of how bad Q4 2016 guidance was and more importantly FY17's outlook.
 Perhaps, Fitbit's high cash balance provides somewhat of a floor.
 Either way, I can't get excited about getting long, even for a trade, unless I see a $4 handle.

 Disclosure: I/we have no positions in any stocks mentioned, and no plans to initiate any positions within the next 72 hours.